 Are you climbing a crack that’s consistently 1 inch wide?
 Well, keep a 1 inch cam on each of your aiders, and start “cam jugging” by moving them up several moves in a row without clipping the rope.
 Stop every 10 feet or so and put in gear.
 If the crack varies a bit in width, you could have an Omega Pacific Link Cam on each aider, which covers a wider size range.
 Either way, you’re not fiddling with gear on your rack; it’s right there on your aider ready to plug in.
 This of course also makes it faster for your second, because there’s less cleaning.

 For that matter, you could take the next step of adding a small locking carabiner on the end of your aiders, and clipping in a few of the most commonly used small cams.
 Maybe add a cam hook, a Talon hook and a rivet hanger, depending on the gear needs of the pitch.

 They can be a huge timesavers in small cracks.
 Use them whenever you can (but not on softer sandstone, as they can damage the rock).
 They come in a range of sizes; most folks find the medium to get the most use.
 You can girth hitch a cam hook directly to your aider if you think you’ll be using them a lot.

 A next, and more advanced, step in speed is to learn how to short fix.
 Here, when the leader reaches the belay, they fix the lead rope, tie in with a clove hitch self belay, and continue on the next pitch while the second ascends and cleans.
-Describing this beyond the scope of this beginner-oriented post, but there are plenty of great resources on the web to learn how to do this.
-(Note that if you’re hauling big loads on a multi day route, this is not normally used; short fixing is mostly used for speed ascents. with minimal hauling.)
+Describing this technique adequately is beyond the scope of this beginner-oriented post, but there are plenty of good resources on the web to learn how to do this.
+(Note that if you’re hauling big loads on a multi day route, this is not normally used; short fixing is mostly used for speed ascents with minimal hauling.)

 This is an advanced technique you will probably not use on your first few walls, but it can be the next big step in speed and efficiency.